dichotomize,

 affirm;

-to reveal or make manifest; to;
+to reveal or make manifest; to

-to tell; preach; show; to herald;
+tell; preach; show; to herald;

 publish; to make a full statement